pranav1211/Musictomyears/Readme.md

             ->also to give credit where credit is due, Chat-GPT 3.5 helped me with a playback issue as it was conflicting with the second variable it suggested to use a delay and it works just as a i wanted it to.
+    26/01/2024
+        V 0.9
+            -> fixed issue of timer resetting if the music was paused and then played again.
+    27/01/2024
+        V 1.0
+            ->added a new song to the list
+            ->removed the play button icon
+            ->updated the word changer file
+            ->added audio visualizers
+            ->moved the text to the left of the div ->fixed the alignment and overflow of the divs ->changed the color of the song list box to make it pop more 14/02/2024
+        V 1.1
+            ->moved the music control center to the footer ->new icons for the replay,play,next and previous buttons ->shuffle button is back but not functional